Floor moving, dropping, swaying anxiety symptoms description:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including the anxiety symptom falling dropping sensation.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including feels like the floor is moving anxiety symptoms.

 1. Selye H. Endocrine reactions during stress.
 Anesthesia & Analgesia.
 1956;35:182–193.
 [PubMed]